Tom-Tee/mad-events/README.md

 ![UI - Time Taken](docs/time_taken.png)

-Print off the talks in ascending order for a specific event with `PRINT TALKS event_name`, see below:
+Print off the talks in ascending order for an event with `PRINT TALKS event_name`, see below:

 ![UI - Print Talks](docs/print_talks.png)

 ## Testing

 I tried my best to add some testing to the application.
-I tested the models, repositories and controllers for the main features with rspec.
+I tested the models, repositories and controllers for the main features with rspec, a popular testing framework for Ruby.

 You can run the tests in the parent directory with